Moojuice/Personal_Projects/README.txt

 Skills: More experience with javascript.
 Modular code through use of subroutines and multiple functions.
 Usage of JS’s synthesized voice option as well as integration of third-party javascript code using annyang’s voice recognition program.
 Good awareness of how to use voice commands in javascript.

+5. Windows Wallpaper Assistant (Java): use an automated system to move your files into day or night folders based on brightness!
+The perfect companion for the Windows Wallpaper Customizer!

+Skills: Java file IO, color and image understanding, file and directory manipulation (cloning, moving files, creating directories, deleting files)